 At Spectrem, we thought it might be important to find out how Millionaires celebrate these events.
 Now, while we may be willing to acknowledge that these trends vary by the geographic region the Millionaires may inhabit, we wanted to identify key trends.

 So what do Millionaires prefer for their Labor Day festivities?
 Buns down, hamburgers beat hot dogs at 80 percent vs. hot dogs at 43 percent.
 Burgers won regardless of age group or political affiliation.
-Millionaires under the age of 40 are more likely than previous generations to grab a hot dog (55 percent vs. 51 percent of those between 41-50, 43 percent of Baby Boomers ages 51-60, and 43 percent of those 61 and older).
+Millionaires under the age of 40 are more likely than previous generations to grab a hot dog (55 percent vs. 51 percent of those between 41 to 50, 43 percent of Baby Boomers ages 51 to 60, and 43 percent of those 61 and older).
 But two-thirds of those under the age of 40 still prefer burgers at 64 percent.
 Additionally, 88 percent of Gen-Xers, 81% of Baby Boomers and 76 percent of those 61 and older prefer burgers.

 It’s interesting to note that younger Millionaires are more likely to eat healthier menu items than older Millionaires.
 Fifty-nine percent are grilling veggies and 55 percent are grilling fruit (compared to 44 percent of overall respondents).
 Younger Millionaires are also more likely to grill potatoes at 50 percent vs. 25 percent overall.
 I guess the gluten-free, Paleo friendly healthy eaters probably won’t be serving potato salad!